-Old Marimba Park Suburb (Kuma Judah) was a Smith’s Rhodesian Government initiative which began in 1961 as a 766 acres designated area for the Elite African Millionaires ( Rhodesian dollar was stronger than the Pound Sterling that time), to establish their mansions (182 stands were initially made available) as they were not allowed to buy property in the low density suburbs such as Borrowdale, Highlands and Chisipite.
+Old Marimba Park Suburb (Kuma Judah) was a Rhodesian Government initiative which began in 1961 as a 766 acres designated area for the Elite African Millionaires (the Rhodesian dollar was stronger than the Pound Sterling that time), to establish their mansions (182 stands were initially made available) as they were not allowed to buy property in the low density suburbs such as Borrowdale, Highlands and Chisipite.
 Stand's had to be paid in full cash before allocation was done.
 Foreign architects and interior designers were brought in to design the houses.
 At the time the Marimba Housing development project was known over the world and was a marvel.
 About 200 mansions were built in a year, with full payment in cash.
-This project was guaranteed by Smith's Rhodesian government, and this gave confidence to the international construction community to get involved.
+This project was guaranteed by the Rhodesian government, and this gave confidence to the international construction community to get involved.
 It was very successful, as all the businessmen paid the money required within 6 months.
-This project was on the seperate but equal policy.
-Prime Minister Abel Muzorewa, General Josiah Tongogara lived here.
-In Nigeria, the Lekki project is similarly based on this project.
+This project was on the separate but equal policy.
+Prime Minister Abel Muzorewa, and General Josiah Tongogara lived here.

 In Nigeria, when the Lekki project concept was initialized, there were fears from international architects and construction firms that it wouldn’t work out in Africa.
 But the Marimba Park Project was sited and it was successful.
 Which made the Lekki Project feasible.

 Old Marimba Park is situated 10 miles South West of the Harare CBD.
 It is accessible either by a 15 minutes drive on Samora Machel Avenue via the Showgrounds and Rugare/Kambuzuma Road.
 Or a 30 minutes drive by Samora Machel via the Sports Stadium/Bulawayo Road then taking the Tynwald/Kuwadzana Junction.